+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through

+the Medicaid agency or the operating agency (if a applicable).

+Service Type:

 Statutory Service

 Service:

 Day Habilitation

 Alternate Service Title (if any):

 Community Participation Support

-Category 1: Sub-Category 1:
+HCBS Taxonomy: Category 1: Sub-Category 1:

 04 Day Services 04010 prevocational services

 Category 2: Sub-Category 2:

 04 Day Services 04020 day habilitation

 Category 3: Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4:
+Sub-Category 4:

-Community Participation Support (CPS) provides opportunities & support for community inclusion & building interest in and developing skills and potential for competitive integrated employment.
-CPS should result in active, valued participation in a broad range of integrated activities that build on the participant's interests, preferences, gifts, & strengths while reflecting their desired outcomes related to employment, community involvement & membership.
-To achieve this, each participant must be offered opportunities & needed support to participate in community activities that are consistent with their preferences, choices & interests.
+Community Participation Support (CPS) provides opportunities and support for community inclusion and building interest in and developing skills and potential for competitive integrated employment.
+CPS should result in active, valued participation in a broad range of integrated activities that build on the participant's interests, preferences, gifts, & strengths while reflecting his or her desired outcomes related to employment, community involvement & membership.
+To achieve this, each participant must be offered opportunities & needed support to participate in community activities that are consistent with the individual's preferences, choices and interests.